delta-emil/city-planner-pharaoh/README.md

   E.g. a 2x2 house can show H20 (Palatial Estate) but will only have the desirability effect of the top 2x2 house level 14 (Fancy Residence).
 * "New from game save..." lets you select a save file and it loads the terrain from it
 * North is to the upper-left. (as seems to be customary in the forums)
-* Currently it doesn't check if the building is allowed on the terrain type (i.e. you can place a buildin on a dune, or in the water).
+* Currently it doesn't check if the building is allowed on the terrain type (i.e. you can place a building on a dune, or in the water).
 It only checks that you're within bounds of the map and not overlapping other buildings.

 # TODO